wavefrontHQ/wavefront-spring-boot/README.md

     </dependencyManagement>
     ```

-* Every time the application starts, either an account is auto-negotiated, or it is restored
-  from `~/.wavefront_freemium`.
-At the end of the startup phase, a message is logged with a
+* Each time you restart your application, it either creates a new freemium account, or it restores from `~/.wavefront_freemium`.
+At the end of the startup phase, the console displays a message with a login URL.
-  single-use login URL.
 Use it to log in to the Wavefront service and access the data that
   has been collected so far.

   Here is an example message when an existing account is restored from `~/.wavefront_freemium`: